 Your partner might start working really late into the night AND on the weekends, and doesn’t make an effort to spend quality time with you even when they are free.
 On the other hand, if you have to work late or have plans that don’t involve your partner, they might even seem excited about it.

-Finally, when you try to join them in their plans, they find reasons for you to not be included; and even when you end up joining them, they make you feel like a third wheel.
+Finally, when you try to join them in their plans, they find reasons for you to not be included; and even when you end up joining them,

 6. Your Sex Life Isn’t As Great Anymore